 As of 1 February 2020, the United Kingdom is no longer part of the European Union and a withdrawal agreement has entered into force and applies until 31 December 2020.
-In practice, this means that trade will carry on as usual during the transition period.
-The variable EU27_2020 will be introduced in tables on trade in goods at country level.
-At the same time, the United Kingdom will be transferred from the EU28 group to the Other Europe group.
+In practice, this means that trade was carried on as usual during the transition period.
+In February 2020, the variable EU27_2020 was introduced in tables on trade in goods at country level.
+At the same time, the United Kingdom was transferred from the EU28 group to the Other Europe group.